 Because data transmission is susceptible to interception by unauthorized third parties, encryption is a vital security measure.
 Sensitive data must be protected during transmission, and encryption ensures that data is not readable by anyone other than the intended recipient as it moves between IT and OT environments.

-To ensure that the company data and systems are safe, security should be designed in from the beginning, and proper risk assessment should be done regularly.
+To ensure that company data and systems are safe, security should be designed from the beginning, and proper cybersecurity risk assessment should be done regularly.
 Security by design means that security is built into the system rather than as an afterthought.
 Security should be considered during the design phase of any new system and should be implemented cost-effectively and efficiently.
 Risk assessment is the process of identifying, quantifying, and mitigating risks to ensure that the company is as safe as possible.
 Risks can come from various sources, including internal and external threats.

 Component-level security is a critical issue for software supply chains.
 Software vulnerabilities can be introduced at any stage of the software supply chain, from original design to post-deployment patching.
 For example, the recent Log4Shell breach was traced to a vulnerability in the Java Log4j Library, which was present in the Open-Source software supply chain used by millions of devices.